The laws of planetary motion, derived from those of a harmonic oscillator (following Arnold): Outlook and some history

-The correspondence between a harmonic oscillator and the Kepler problem, suggested by Arnold \cite{Arnold} following Bohlin \cite{Bohlin} and Levi-Civita \cite{LC} allowed us to deduce the Kepler laws of planetary motion from those, much simpler, of an oscillator.
-Let us stress that the key element of this correspondence, namely the redefinition (\ref{newtime}) of the parameter along each trajectory, dictated by the comparison (\ref{bolyoscter}) of the respective areal velocities, is \emph{not} a genuine transformation of time, viewed as a classical, absolute variable.
+The correspondence between a harmonic oscillator and the Kepler problem, suggested by Arnold \cite{Arnold} following Levi-Civita \cite{LC} and Bohlin \cite{Bohlin} allowed us to deduce the Kepler laws of planetary motion from those, simpler, of an oscillator.
+The correspondence can be extended to scattered motions exemplified by non-periodic comets and Rutherford scattering.

-We have also extended the correspondence to scattered motions as for [non-periodic] comets, and in the Rutherford experiment.
+A key element is the redefinition (\ref{newtime}) of the parameter along each trajectory, suggested by the comparison (\ref{bolyoscter}) of the respective areal velocities.

+Kepler, in his \textit{``Astronomia Nova''} \cite{Kepler} deduced his First Law from Tycho's observations of Mars (and then boldly extended to all planets).
+Modern textbooks derive in turn the laws of planetary motion from Newton's inverse-square law \cite{Goldstein}.
+The question can however be raised also conversely: \textit{What form of a central force can be consistent with observed trajectories ?}

+As an example, one can wonder with what force law would Galilei's (naive) picture in his ``Dialogo'', Fig.\ref{DialogoFig}, consistent~?
+A simple calculation shows that such a trajectory requires a force proportional to the \emph{minus fifth power} of the distance, (\ref{-5force}).
+The more general question~: \textit{``Which central force law does allow circular motion~?''} was \emph{answered} by Newton \cite{Principia}, vol I. Proposition VII.
+Problem II. using elementary geometry.

+At the end of the 17th century, the consistency of the inverse-square law with circular motion around the Earth' center was known widely ; Newton mentions Hooke, Wren, Huygens.
+However the consistency of Kepler's \emph{elliptic} trajectories with the inverse-square laww was proved first by Newton \cite{Principia}.
+More generally, he proved that the Law of Universal Gravitation allows for conic sections.
+His contemporaries may have been wondering if these mathematical possibilities do actually exist in nature.
+The answer was given by Newton himself: collecting the observational data from all around the Earth, he proved that the Great Comet of 1680 followed a \emph{parabolic} trajectory \cite{Principia} \footnote{According to present knowledge \cite{1680comet}, the 1680 comet follows an elliptic trajectory with period $> 10000$ years.}.
+Astronomers have been discovering weakly hyperbolic comets since the mid-1800s.

+Arnold argues that both exemples mentioned above are just particular cases of \emph{dual potentials} \cite{Arnold}, Thm 3 p.
+97~: let us assume that we have a central force whose strength is proportional to the distance raised to the power $a$.
+Then the mapping $w \to z = w^{\alpha}$ carries its trajectories to those in a central field whose strength is proportional to the distance raised to the power $A$, where \beq (a+3)(A+3)=4, \qquad \alpha = \frac{a+3}{2}\,. \eeq The potentials $r^a$ and and $r^A$ are called dual.
+For example, the harmonic and the Newtonian forces are dual to each other~: they correspond to $a=1$ and $A=-2$ respectively ; then $\alpha =2$ as above.
+The $r^{-5}$ potential is \emph{self-dual}~: it corresponds to $a=-5=A$. $\alpha=-1$ i.e. $z=1/w$ is the inversion.

-We mention, lastly, that the oscillator/Kepler relation studied here can be generalized to ``dual'' potentials using the theory of conformal mappings \cite{Arnold}.
+We just mention, in conclusion, that the duality relation mentioned here can be generalized using the theory of conformal mappings \cite{Arnold,Grant,Nersessian,Grandati,Kothawala,Vyska,Chen}, which can be used to large variety of problems which include, apart of planetary motion, also quantum properties and even general relativity.
+However their study goes beyond our scope here.

-\kikezd{Note added in 2014}: translated from a paper published in 2004 \cite{oszcibolygo}.
-The author is indebted to Gary Gibbons for a careful reading and for discussions.

 \goodbreak